inevolin/DiscordSpeechBot/README.md

 `<long pause>   music play 'justin timberlake cry river'   <long pause>`

-Notes:
+### Notes:
 - Each voice command starts with `music`.
 - Each user talks to a separate channel, the bot hears every user separately.
 - Only when your user picture turns green in the voice channel will the bot receive your audio.
 - A long pause interrupts the audio input.
-- The duration of a single audio input is limited to 20 seconds, longer audio is not transcribed.
+- (WitAI only) The duration of a single audio input is limited to 20 seconds, longer audio is not transcribed.

 Here are some examples which may not work (properly):
 ```